great-expectations/great_expectations/docs/getting_started/pipeline_integration.rst

 The DataContext can also send notifications using a user-provided callback function based on the validation result.
 GE includes a slack-based notification in the base package.
-To enable a slack notification for results, simply specify the slack webhook in the ???PROFILES??? configuration:
+To enable a slack notification for results, simply specify the slack webhook in the profiles.yml file in uncommitted/credentials/:

 .. code-block:: bash